Diesel in a Petrol Car

 If you have already started your vehicle, STOP driving as soon as it is safe to do so.

-With this situation, it is recommended to take every precaution to remove all of the contaminated Petrol.
+With this situation, it is recommended to take every precaution to remove all of the wrong fuel.
 A full tank drain, and complete fuel system flush is essential to stop or minimise any potential damage from to your vehicle’s fuel system.

-If the vehicle has broken down as the result of being driven on Diesel instead of Petrol, once the system has been completely flushed through with the correct fuel and the tank has been filled with petrol, the spark plugs will need to be cleaned to remove any carbon deposits.
+If the vehicle has broken down as the result of putting diesel in a petrol car, once the system has been completely flushed through with the correct fuel and the tank has been filled with petrol, the spark plugs will need to be cleaned or replaced to remove any carbon deposits.